 6 / 10

 Winter driving tips 101: Don't try to get moving in a hurry when there are snowy and icy roads.
 Applying the gas slowly to accelerate is the best method when you're struggling to gain traction while winter driving.
 Also, it's smart to accelerate slowly to avoid skids.
-Check out our winter driving tips to stay out of the ditch.

 7 / 10